Albert Agarunov

+Early life and military career

 Albert Agarunov was born in a Baku suburb to Mountain Jewish parents, Agarun, who was an oil-worker from Quba, and Leah Agarunov.
 Albert was one of the family's ten children.
 During his school years, Albert was interested in music, and he took trumpet lessons.
 After obtaining a degree in technology, he started working at a machine building factory, as a metal turner.
-His brother, Rantik Agarunov, stated that: "The only thing Albert did not like, was aggression and abusive attitudes towards the vulnerable."

 Military service

 He served in the Soviet Army from 1987 to 1989 in Georgia.
-Agarunov was a tank commander during his military service.
+Agarunov served as a tank commander during his military service in the Soviet military.

-Participation in Nagorno-Karabakh Conflict

-In 1991, Agarunov voluntarily enlisted in the Azerbaijani Army in the war against ethnic Armenian separatists in the Nagorno-Karabakh region, becoming a tank commander.
+In 1991, Agarunov voluntarily enlisted in the Azerbaijani Army during the First Nagorno-Karabakh War, serving again as a tank commander.

 In May 1992, Armenian forces launched a successful assault to capture the strategically important town of Shusha, in order to break the Siege of Stepanakert.
-Agarunov fought in a battalion led by Elchin Mammadov during the battle, where he took part in a tank engagement against an Armenian T-72 commanded by Gagik Avsharian, successfully disabling the tank.
+Agarunov fought in a battalion led by Elchin Mammadov during the battle, where he took part in a tank engagement against an Armenian T-72 tank commanded by Gagik Avsharian, successfully disabling the tank.

-Death and commemorations
+Death and legacy

-Commander Haji Azimov said that Agarunov left his vehicle to remove the bodies of dead Azerbaijani soldiers lying on the streets, and he was hit by sniper fire.
+According to Haji Azimov, an Azerbaijani officer who was present at the battle, Agarunov left his tank to remove the bodies of dead Azerbaijani soldiers lying on the streets of Shusha, and he was hit by sniper fire.
 Agarunov was killed on the road connecting Shusha to Lachin on 8 May 1992.
-Agarunov was posthumously awarded the title of National Hero of Azerbaijan and was buried at Martyrs' Lane in Baku in May 1992, attended by both Imams and Rabbis.
+Agarunov was posthumously awarded the title of National Hero of Azerbaijan and was buried at Martyrs' Lane cemetery in Baku in May 1992, where his funeral was attended by both Imams and Rabbis.
 The school in Baku from which Albert graduated was renamed after him.

 In 2017, a memorial plaque was placed in Albert Agarunov's house in Amirjan settlement of Surakhani district.

 In 2020, a monument honoring him, including a giant statue of Agarunov, was unveiled in Baku.